BigMurph619/RoadMon/readme.md

     - Locations: Route 6 Pond, Celadon Pond, Route 12 Pier, Fuschia Pond, Cinnabar Pier, Cape Brink (Two Island), Bond Bridge (Three Island), Victory Road Island
 2) Mom : "Gotta gamble"
     - On the way out from hideout spend ALL of your money on coins, gamble 10 times.
     - If you come out positive, earnings go towards Game Corner TMs anyone can use.
-Yo ma also purchase drinks from the Celadon rooftop!
+You may also purchase drinks from the Celadon rooftop in addition to your regular snacks!
 1  drink each.
+You may trade these drinks for TMs if you'd like.
     - If you go into the negative, you may no purchase game corner TMs OR purchase yummy drinks on top of the Celadon Mart
     - You must run the game at at least 100% speed for this.
 3) Kimmy : "Car Sick"